How To Help Someone With Cocaine Addiction?

 What Not To Do While Helping Someone With Cocaine Addiction?

-For instance, try saying, “I’m worried about your health and want to support you in finding help.”
-Miller and Rollnick in 2013 in Motivational Interviewing: Helping People Change emphasize that using constructive feedback and firm boundaries rather than criticism fosters a safer space for your friend to open up and consider change.
+Instead of saying, “You’re ruining your life,” express concern with statements like, “I’m worried about your health and want to support you in finding help.”
+Constructive feedback and firm boundaries create a safer space for change.

 Share This Post